zenml-io/awesome-open-data-annotation/README.md

 [![maintained-by-zenml](https://user-images.githubusercontent.com/3348134/173032050-ad923313-f2ce-4583-b27a-afcaa8b355e2.png)](https://github.com/zenml-io/zenml)

-At [ZenML](https://github.com/zenml-io/zenml) we believe that annotation and labelling workflows are a core part of the machine learning lifecycle.
+At [ZenML](https://github.com/zenml-io/zenml) we believe that annotation and labeling workflows are a core part of the machine learning lifecycle.
 As an open-source tool, we wanted to highlight and recognize the variety of tools that are available to help your workflows become more data-centric.
 We had three core criteria to decide whether a